 Most Expensive Excel Work

-In recent years, machine learning with a combination of VBA programming in Excel has become one of the most expensive Excel jobs.
-Experts who carry out this work can charge more than 100 dollars per hour for their services.
+In recent years, machine learning using a combination of VBA programming in Excel has become one of the most expensive Excel jobs.
+Experts who perform this work can charge more than 100 dollars per hour for their services.

 As a result, businesses are often willing to pay a premium for experts who can carry out machine learning tasks using Excel.
 In some cases, the cost of these services can be more than hiring an entire team of data entry workers.

-So if you are looking for a way to improve your business data analysis capabilities, then it may be worth considering hiring an expert who can carry out machine learning tasks using Excel.
+So, suppose you are looking for a way to improve your business data analysis capabilities.
+In that case, hiring an expert who can carry out machine learning tasks using Excel may be worth considering.

 Conclusion